Gråbrødretorv 3: 20th century

 The property was home to 20 residents in seven households at the 1906 census.
 Carl Christian William Beitzel, a mechanician, resided on the first floor with his wife Emma Agathe Beitzel and their three children (aged 10 to 15).
 Ferdenand Frederik Rasmussen, a cigarseller, resided on the first floor with his wife Hanne Rasmussen.
 Anne Margrete Andersen, a widow seemstress, resided on the third floor with her son Rudolf Oskar Andersen (clerk).
 Christian Ferdinand Carlsen, a manager, resided on the fourth floor with his wife Luise Hedvig Carlsen and one maid.
 Jørgen Anders Haahr, a master tailor, resided in the basement with his wife Wilhelmine Maria Haahr and their seven-year-old daughter.
 Frederik Valdemar Olsen, a cigar maker, resided on the first floor of the rear wing with his wife Ellen Olsen.
 Christian Villiam Petersen, a workman, resided on the second floor of the rear wing.
 Inger Marie Christensen, a cleaning lady, resided on the third floor of the rear wing with her 33-year-old son Herman Emanuel Rosenbaum (workman).

 Harald Langberg (1919–2003) owned the building in the middle of the 20th century.
 In 1944, he had the building refurbished with the assistance of architect Elna Møller (1913–1994).

 Harald Langberg worked for the National Museum of Denmark as well as Det Særlige Bygningssyn from 1940 and was a board member of numerous government bodies and private associations associated with the protection of historic Danish architecture.
 He also published a number of books on the subject.
-He was a Honorary Représentative in Denmark for The National Trust for Places of Historie Interest or Natural Beauty (1952), a Venice Charter committee member and a corresponding member of UNESCO's International Council on Monuments and Sites.
+He was an Honorary Représentative in Denmark for The National Trust for Places of Historie Interest or Natural Beauty (1952), a Venice Charter committee member and a corresponding member of UNESCO's International Council on Monuments and Sites.